CROCHET BASICS

 you were doing before until the designer tells you to work different stitches.

-P PICOT Ch 3, sl st in 3rd ch from hk.
+Ch 3, sl st in 3rd ch from hook.

 (that's it... the picot makes a little bump in the piece you're crocheting)

-5 dc in next ch, drop lp from hook, insert hook in first st of 5-dc group, pick up dropped lp, draw through st, ch 1.
-Then you can pop the popcorn to the right or wrong side of the work as needed.
+Now you can "pop" the popcorn to the right or wrong side of the work as needed.

 Hass Design has great video instructions... click here!

-PS OR Puff St PUFF STITCH Yo, insert hk in next st, yo, draw up 1/2" long lp, (yo, insert hk in same st, yo, draw up 1/2" long lp) 2 times, yo draw through first 7 lps on hk, ch 1.
+PS OR Puff St PUFF STITCH Yo, insert hookin next st, yo, draw up 1/2" long lp, (yo, insert hookin same st, yo, draw up 1/2" long lp) 2 times, yo draw through first 7 lps on hook, ch 1.

-REV HDC REVERSE HALF DOUBLE YO, Insert hk in next st to the right, draw up a lp (3 lps on hk), yo, draw through all 3 lps.
+REV HDC REVERSE HALF DOUBLE YO, Insert hookin next st to the right, draw up a lp (3 lps on hook), yo, draw through all 3 lps.

 NO ABBREV.
 RICE STITCH